KevinTheMix/CheatSheets/Dart.md

 # Dart

 OO programming language developed by Google and designed for (mobile/web) client development.
-Dart draws its inspiration from the major languages (C#, Java, JavaScript).
+Dart draws its inspiration from major and familiar languages (C#, Java, JavaScript).

 Features: